-Jewellery: Students may wear a watch, small ear studs or sleepers (max.
-2 per ear), medical tags and school badges only.
+Jewellery: Students may wear a watch, small ear studs or sleepers, medical tags and school badges only.
 Other jewellery will be removed

 Nail Polish and Make-Up are not to be worn.
 They will be removed.

 Temporary tattoos must not be visible.
 They will be removed.